 Type the following command to verify the content of the RegBack folder and press Enter:

 dirWarning: After executing the

-dircommand, the size of the files (SYSTEM, SOFTWARE, SAM, SECURITY, DEFAULT) should be similar to the ones you see in the screenshot.
-If any of the files shows 0, do NOT continue as you won’t be able to repair your Windows 10 installation and your device may stop booting.
+dircommand, the files’ size (SYSTEM, SOFTWARE, SAM, SECURITY, DEFAULT) should be similar to the ones you see in the screenshot.
+If any of the files shows 0, do NOT continue as you won’t be able to repair your Windows 10 installation, and your device may stop booting.

 copy * ..\*

 Click the Close (X) button from the top-right.

-Once you complete the steps, your computer will reboot, and Windows 10 should be able to start correctly.
+Once you complete the steps, the computer will reboot, and Windows 10 should start correctly.